Mugur Mihăescu

 Mugur Mihăescu (born 2 June 1967) is a Romanian actor and politician.

+Early days

-He began his career in 1988 with the comedy group Vacanța Mare.
+Mihăescu was born in Goicea, Dolj County and is a graduate of the Faculty of Automation and Computers of the University of Craiova.
+He began his acting career in 1988 with the comedy group Vacanța Mare.
 Together with the band, he performed in various places in Romania.
 Since 1999, Vacanța Mare began making shows for Pro TV with "Pastila Timpului".
-Mihăescu starred in the films Garcea și oltenii, where he played two roles, and Trei fratî de belea.
+Mihăescu starred in the films Garcea și oltenii, where he played two roles, and Trei frați de belea.

 Business

 In 2010, Mihăescu purchased the management rights of the Muzica store in Bucharest for 1.7 million euros.
 In February of that year, Mihăescu together with Honorius Prigoană founded the company Rosal Development, in the field of civil and industrial construction abroad.

 Mihăescu is the owner several bars in Bucharest's historic Old Town sector.
 He is married to Rodica.

 Political activity

 In February 2011, Mihăescu was elected as the executive president of the Romanian Green Party, resigned in October of that year.
 In the 2024 local elections in Romania on 9 June, he ran for the presidency of the Olt County Council, representing the Alliance for the Union of Romanians party.